 If offences come to light on the standard renewal of criminal record check, or through a third party this will have a significant impact on the consideration of whether the person remains fit and proper to hold a licence.
-Licence holders may be revoked or suspended from holding a licence.
+Licence holders may be revoked or suspended, or have future renewal applications refused.